Aryan132005/FUTURE_ML_02/README.md

-# 📊 Customer Churn Prediction – Task 2 (Future Interns)
+# 📊 Customer Churn Prediction

 This project predicts customer churn using a real-world telecom dataset.
 It includes complete data preprocessing, feature engineering, visualization, class balancing using SMOTE, and evaluation of three powerful models: **Logistic Regression**, **Random Forest**, and **XGBoost**.